 How YieldFinder Works

-These products are not identical.
+We do not treat those products as interchangeable.
 A savings account, CD, Treasury bill, money-market fund, and Treasury ETF can differ in liquidity, insurance, market risk, tax treatment, transfer mechanics, minimums, and account-opening requirements.
-YieldFinder tries to show the comparison points that matter without making different products look more interchangeable than they are.
+The tables put yield next to the details we can verify, so a higher number is not shown without context.

 Data collection